This post on employee goal setting was originally published in May 2019 and updated with new facts and information in August 2023.

 Did you know around 50% of employees say they don’t know exactly what is expected of them at work?
 That’s one compelling reason to set organizational and individual performance goals in your company.
 Goals increase productivity, boost employee motivation, create transparency, and challenge top performers.
 They help workers determine where to focus and spend their time and which projects deserve more energy and attention.
 Come performance review time, goals can serve as concrete examples of employees’ accomplishments.

 So what’s the key to reaping these benefits?
 Your company needs to take a strategic approach to employee goal setting.
-Find out seven strategies for successful goal setting, how managers can take part, and get some examples of employee performance review goals your teams might set.Did you know that 50% of employees don’t know what’s expected of them at work?
+Find out six strategies for setting successful performance goals.
+Plus, learn how managers can take part and get examples of employee performance review goals your teams might set.Did you know that 50% of employees don’t know what’s expected of them at work?
 Use these 6 strategies from @ClearCompany to set goals and define expectations to help employees succeed:

 1. Align Employee and Company Goals